ivozilkenat/rcv-robot-control/README.md

 > This is a simple robot control testing system

 > [!NOTE]
-> Update `controller.py` to change the robot control logic
+> - Update `controller.py` to change the robot controller logic
+> - Hold `space` to run the custom control logic (Manual arrow key control possible as override)

 ## Setup